sabrinazhar/portfolio/README.md

 # 💻 Sabrina's Portfolio
 Welcome!
 This portfolio brings together my academic work and personal projects, showcasing problems I've solved, skills I've built, and ideas I've brought to life.

 🔒 Some repositories are kept private to comply with university academic integrity policies.
-Access can be granted upon request for review or recruitment purposes.
+For these projects, I've provided detailed summary documents that outline the work done as reference.
+Full repository access can be granted upon request for review or recruitment purposes.

 ## 🧠 Machine Learning & AI
 | Project | Description | Tech Stack |